nuxeo/doc.nuxeo.com-content/src/nxdoc/indexing-and-query.md

 ## Full-Text Capabilities

-Both VCS/DBS &nbsp;implementations and Elasticsearch provide full-text search capabilities.
+Both VCS/DBS implementations and Elasticsearch provide full-text search capabilities.
 Depending on the back end (Oracle, Postgres, SQL server, &hellip;) capabilities may be slightly different.
-The Elasticsearch implementation performs bests in terms of relevancy, &nbsp;for configuring dictionaries, running the stemming etc. Thus it is advised to leverage an Elasticsearch page provider when you want to do searches on full text index.
+The Elasticsearch implementation performs bests in terms of relevancy, for configuring dictionaries, running the stemming etc. Thus it is advised to leverage an Elasticsearch page provider when you want to do searches on full text index.

 More documentation can be found about[ full-text search expressions]({{page page='full-text-queries'}}).